sematext/logsene-js/README.md

 JavaScript client for [Logsene](http://sematext.com/logsene/index.html).

-# Preparation

-Register for a [free Logsene account](https://apps.sematext.com/users-web/register.do) or Login to Logsene to create an App Token.
+Register for a [free account](https://apps.sematext.com/users-web/register.do) or Login to Logsene to create an App Token.

 # Installation